neinAlkem/neinAlkem/README.md

 - 🌱 An antusiast learner of data engineering-analytics and AI/ML
 - 📫 How to reach me: bagasrizal.work@gmail.come -->

 - Hi!
-My name is Baghas Rizaluddin, a student at Universitas Brawijaya who is passionate about the world of data engineering and analytics.
+My name is Baghas Rizaluddin, a student at Universitas Brawijaya
 - If you'd like to connect with me, you can reach me through email 📫[bagasrizal.work@gmail.com].
-- In 2025, I have a goal to further broaden my knowledge of data engineering.
+- An antusiast learner of data engineering-analytics and AI/ML

 Nice to meet you!